Sim2Team/Sim2Editor-Core/README.md

-# Sim2Editor-CPPCore
+# Sim2Editor-Core
-Sim2Editor's C++ Core as it's own Repository.
+Sim2Editor's C++ Core written by SuperSaiyajinStackZ.

 This Core is being used for [Sim2Editor](https://github.com/Universal-Team/Sim2Editor)'s 3DS and NDS version.
 I decided to do the Core External, so other apps can make use of this as well, if needed for whatever reason.